• Skip to primary navigation

 We love mushrooms!
 Follow my recipe for mushroom macarons and serve them with a Mushroom Cappuccino with a splash of coffee.

-cup of soup with a macaron on a saucer
+cup of soup with a mushroom savoury macaron on a saucer

 Perhaps the easiest filling for a savoury macaron would be to sandwich mini brown or yellow shells together with mustard.
 We tried one in a rather chic restaurant on our gourmet trip to Dijon and it was fabulous!

-All of the above mentioned savoury macarons are in their very own Mad Macs Chapter in my first book, Mad About Macarons: Make Macarons Like the French.
-They’re not just fun but utterly delicious and add a fun side to the festive table or special occasions at any time of year.
+All of the above mentioned savoury macarons have their very own Mad Macs Chapter in my first book, Mad About Macarons.
+They're not just fun but utterly delicious and add a fun side to the festive table or special occasions at any time of year.

 Not ready to make the plunge to savoury macarons?
-Then I still have plenty of sweet macaron recipes to choose from.
+Then I still have plenty of sweet macaron recipes to choose from in both my books.

 Serving ideas for savoury macarons